Gaius-Augustus/Augustus/auxprogs/bam2wig/README.txt

 Installation instructions:

 0. Install dependencies:
-   * bcftools
    * htslib
-   * samtools
-  You find those tools at https://github.com/samtools . bam2wig has been tested with samtools 0.2.0-rc7
+  You find this library at https://github.com/samtools/htslib .

-  We recommend that you install all three tools into one directory that we will further refer to as the TOOLDIR.
-For example, you can install all tools into your home directory, which will result into three folders in your home directory: bcftools, htslib and samtools.
+  We recommend that you install htslib in one directory that we will further refer to as the TOOLDIR.

   Installation example: